zircomars/365-microsoft-network/azure/ownPrivateVersio/install-ms-Graph-sdk.md

 - `connect-MgGraph -Scopes "Group.ReadWrite.All", "User.Read.All"`
 - `Connect-MgGraph -Scopes "User.Read.All", "Group.ReadWrite.All"`
 - `Connect-MgGraph -ContextScope Process`
+- `connect-graph -Scopes User.Read.All, Organization.Read.All`

-there other command same method can login and give and access the Microsoft Graph permissions.
+there other command same method can login, give and receive the Microsoft Graph permissions (if is global admin role / permissions).
 It normally popup the new web tab websites and input/write the admin account, type password and normal authentication method as app or send sms.

 ## other command checks